 “The Mafia Manager shuns theoretical verbiage and instead presents the pragmatism and guiding philosophy of the leadership that founded and captained “The Silent Empire” through its centuries of expansion and success”

-After reading through the book, I came to the conclusion that some of the executives I had worked with, had adopted the principles of The Mafia Manager.
+After reading through the book the first time, I came to the conclusion that some of the executives I had worked with, had adopted most of the principles of The Mafia Manager.